Vivify-Ideas/vue-draggable/README.md

 ## Usage

-In the template, use the `v-draggable` directive:
+In the template, use the `v-drag-and-drop` directive:

 ### HTML